dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 ## Securing Nest.js Applications

 Nest.js framework creates, in the end, just an Express application.
-Therefore, we can easily use JWTs to secure Nest.js applications with [Auth0](https://auth0.com).
+Therefore, we can easily use JWTs to secure Nest.js applications with [Auth0](https://auth0.com) and get [state-of-the-art user management features](https://auth0.com/user-management).
 To do that, we'll need an [Auth0](https://auth0.com/) account to manage authentication.
 [To sign up for a free Auth0 account, let's follow this link](https://auth0.com/signup).
 Next, let's set up an Auth0 API to represent our app.

 {% include tweet_quote.html quote_text="Securing Nest.js applications with JWTs is easy!" %}